joinnextblock/observatory-website/index.md

 ### What are the named moons?

 Each named moon cycle (4,032 blocks) follows the sequence below, repeating throughout the Bitcoin blockchain.
 Each named moon goes through all 8 phases during its cycle.
 Remarkably, this sequence aligns perfectly with our seasons - each season contains approximately 13 moons (52,500 blocks ÷ 4,032 blocks ≈ 13.02 moons per season).
+The 13 named moons create a complete lunar year spanning 52,416 blocks (4,032 blocks × 13 moons), and Telescope tracks your position within this lunar year.

 To determine the current named moon: